 We expected to see some birds but nothing in the world could have prepared us for what we saw.
 We saw thousands of yellow-footed green pigeons performing before us.
 They would sit on the salt piles and then take a flight together like doing a sortie and then again rest for a while on the salt piles.
 One can find a variety of wild Pigeons like Thick-billed Green Pigeon, Yellow-footed Green Pigeon, Imperial Green Pigeon, Orange-breasted Green Pigeon, Pompadour Green Pigeon, etc among the huge flocks.

 Parakeets did the same.
 Similarly one can find a variety of Parakeets like the Red-breasted Parakeets, Alexandrian Parakeets, Plum-headed Parakeets, Rose-ringed Parakeet, Slaty-headed Parakeets, etc at Hollong.

 Peacocks jumped around the stream.
 It was a pleasure to watch them walk to the water, take in a sip and then fly to the other bank.
 There was so much playfulness in their actions that you feel like doing the same with them.

 Video of Birds at Hollong

 Watch the video of exotic wild birds in flock hundreds savoring the minerals, flying off at the slightest alert and returning back soon after reassured all is well.
-Recommend you watch the video in HD mode for best view.
+Recommend you watch the video in HD mode for the best view.

-Kingfisher sat elegantly on the branch – in no hurry, unlike the ones we meet in urban areas.
+The Kingfisher bird sat elegantly on the branch – in no hurry, unlike the ones we meet in urban areas.
 Bare trees branches were full of colorful animals & you have no idea how our cameras loved it even if the distance was between them and us, was a barrier.
-A lot of what we had read about the jungle or seen on Tv came alive for us.
+A lot of what we had read about the jungle or seen on TV came alive for us.